Privacy Policy

 IT backup and cloud services

-Services providers who assist us in relation to backups for business continuity purposes so that your Personal Data is not lost.
+Service providers who assist us in relation to backups for business continuity purposes so that your personal data is not lost.

-Administration Services providers who provide administrative assistance in order to enable us to better organise and streamline our internal administrative processes.
-Within this category, we are also considering services providers that will assist us in our onboarding process, such as fraud prevention and identity verification agencies and services providers, that shall undertake required due diligence and anti-fraud checks via the relevant databases.
+Administration Service providers who provide administrative assistance in order to enable us to better organise and streamline our internal administrative processes.
+Within this category, we are also considering service providers that will assist us in our onboarding process, such as fraud prevention and identity verification agencies and service providers, that shall undertake required due diligence and anti-fraud checks via the relevant databases.

-Third party consultants and professional advisors Services providers who assist us in various matters, including lawyers, accountants and insurers.
+Third party consultants and professional advisors Service providers who assist us in various matters, including lawyers, accountants, insurers, auditors and security consultants.

 Regulators, courts, law enforcement and other authorities Entities that may require the disclosure of processing activities in certain circumstances, such as the FIAU, the MFSA and the executive police.

-We will, in usual circumstances, not disclose Personal Data to other persons not mentioned above without your consent.
+Under normal circumstances, we will not disclose personal data to other parties not mentioned above without your consent.
 There may however be times where we may need to do so, such as when abiding by a court order, for the proper administration of justice, in complying with a legal request or a legal requirement, to report actual or suspected fraud, money laundering or other criminal activity, to protect your vital interests, and/ or to fulfil your requests.

 • for the performance of contractual or pre-contractual obligations between you and us;